nt246/NTRES6940-data-science/analysis/lesson14-for-loops.md

 ## Concluding remarks

-`for` loops are typically slow compared to vector based methods and frequently not the best available solution, however they are easy to implement and easy to understand so in many cases they can be a good solution for simple iterations.
+`for` loops are typically slow compared to vector based methods and frequently not the best available solution for implementing iterations.
+We therefore recommend that you learn about other aproaches, especially the map functions and functional programming.
+However, `for` loops are easy to implement and easy to understand so in many cases they can be a good solution for simple iterations.